 In prior years, we have experienced revenue and earnings growth both organically and through acquisitions.
-There is no assurance that we will be able to continue this pace of growth in the future or meet our strategic objectives for growth, and in fact our growth declined this past year due to macroeconomic conditions.
+There is no assurance that we will resume this pace of growth in the future or meet our strategic objectives for growth.
+Our revenues declined this past year due to adverse macroeconomic conditions, including an IT industry recession.
 Our growth could be adversely affected by many other factors, including future technology industry conditions, macroeconomic events such as inflation, recession, and interest rate increases, competition, and labor market trends or regulations.
-If our growth rate continues to decline, or we fail to grow at the pace anticipated and we are unsuccessful in our growth initiatives and strategies, our financial results could be less than our expectations or those of investors or analysts.
+If our growth rate continues to decline, or we fail to grow at the pace anticipated and we are unsuccessful in our growth initiatives and strategies, our financial results could be less than our expectations or those of investors or sell-side research analysts.

-Our business strategy also includes continuing efforts to integrate and optimize our organization, programs, technology, and delivery of services to make us a more agile and effective competitor, to reduce the cost of operating our business, and to increase our operating profit and operating profit margin.
-We may not be successful in our continuing integration and optimization efforts, which may cause us to fail to achieve the cost savings we anticipate or limit our ability to scale growth.
+Our business strategy is focused on integrating and optimizing our organization, programs, technology, and delivery of services to make us a more agile and effective competitor, to reduce the cost of operating our business, and to increase our operating profit and operating profit margin.
+We may not be successful in our integration and optimization efforts, which may cause us to fail to achieve the cost savings we anticipate or limit our ability to scale growth.
 Further, we may fail to prevent the return of costs eliminated in these efforts.
 If we are not successful in implementing our integration and optimization efforts, our business, financial condition, and results of operations could be adversely affected.